Visas and Health in Norway

 Vaccines and local diseases

-No vaccine is required for visitors.
-The European Health Insurance Card (EHIC) certifies your rights to health insurance in Europe.
-During a temporary stay in a Member State of the European Union, it allows you to benefit from the medically necessary care.
-It is recommended that you take out additional insurance.
+No vaccinations are required for visitors.
+The European Health Insurance Card (EHIC) certifies your entitlement to health insurance in Europe.
+During a temporary stay in a member state of the European Union, it entitles you to reimbursement of medically necessary treatment.
+We recommend that you take out additional insurance.

-Common delinquency is low in Norway.
-However, there has been an upsurge in burglaries and pickpocketing during the holidays (Christmas, Easter and during July).
+Ordinary crime is low in Norway.
+There is, however, an upsurge in burglaries and pickpocketing during vacation periods (Christmas, Easter and July).
 As for the terrorist risk, it is rather moderate.
-We advise you to consult the France Diplomatie website to keep up to date with the latest health and safety recommendations before your departure.
+We advise you to consult the France Diplomatie website for the latest health and safety recommendations before you leave.